 In consultation with your Supervisory Committee, you will write a comprehensive essay, approximately 10-20 pages in length, that reveals the state of your creative research.
-The paper is designed to represent formally the culmination of two years of graduate work.
-A revised draft should be submitted to your Supervisory Committee before the Final Oral Examination as the written counterpart to the MFA Exhibition.
-An official bound copy will be cataloged in the department Owen Reading Room, and you may purchase additional copies of the bound paper for your own collection.
-See the Appendix for a fuller description of the contents of the final project paper and the "Final Responsibilities" section in this handbook for the procedure on submission of the final version to the University.
+The paper is designed to represent the formal culmination of two years of graduate work.
+Before the Final Oral Examination, a revised draft should be submitted to your Supervisory

+Committee as the written counterpart to the MFA Exhibition.
+An official bound copy will be cataloged in the Department Owen Reading Room, and you may purchase additional copies of the bound paper for your collection.
+See the "Final Responsibilities" section in this handbook to submit the final version.